-Core producer prices in the United States, which exclude food and energy, rose by 3.3% from the previous year in December of 2025, above market expectations of a 2.9% increase to unexpectedly pick up from the 3.1% rise in November.
-It was the sharpest annual change in core producer prices since July. source: U.S. Department of Labor
+Core producer prices in the United States, which exclude food and energy, climbed by 3.6% from the previous year in January 2026, following 3.3% increase in December and surprising analysts, who had expected a 3.0% rise. source: U.S. Department of Labor

-Core Producer Prices YoY in the United States increased to 3.30 percent in December from 3.10 percent in November of 2025.
-Core Producer Prices YoY in the United States averaged 2.65 percent from 2011 until 2025, reaching an all time high of 9.70 percent in March of 2022 and a record low of 0.20 percent in October of 2015.
+Core Producer Prices YoY in the United States increased to 3.60 percent in January from 3.30 percent in December of 2025.
+Core Producer Prices YoY in the United States averaged 2.66 percent from 2011 until 2026, reaching an all time high of 9.70 percent in March of 2022 and a record low of 0.20 percent in October of 2015.
 This page includes a chart with historical data for the United States Core Producer Prices YoY.
-United States Producer Prices Final Demand Less Foods and Energy YoY - data, historical chart, forecasts and calendar of releases - was last updated on February of 2026.
+United States Producer Prices Final Demand Less Foods and Energy YoY - data, historical chart, forecasts and calendar of releases - was last updated on March of 2026.

-Core Producer Prices YoY in the United States increased to 3.30 percent in December from 3.10 percent in November of 2025.
-Core Producer Prices YoY in the United States is expected to be 2.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the United States Producer Prices Final Demand Less Foods and Energy YoY is projected to trend around 2.90 percent in 2027, according to our econometric models.
+Core Producer Prices YoY in the United States increased to 3.60 percent in January from 3.30 percent in December of 2025.
+Core Producer Prices YoY in the United States is expected to be 3.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Producer Prices Final Demand Less Foods and Energy YoY is projected to trend around 2.50 percent in 2027 and 2.20 percent in 2028, according to our econometric models.

 Calendar GMT Reference Actual Previous Consensus TEForecast